xbgthws/Semantic-data-processing-and-representation/README.md

-## Semantic data processing and representation :robot:
+## Semantic data processing and representation
 This repository holds all course project files for the THWS winter semester 2023/2024 course "Semantic data and Representation".
 The course group members are:
 - Bangguo Xu 5123723